-Most of the revenues and costs of the Company are denominated in United States dollars ("dollars").
-Some of the Company's and its subsidiaries' revenues and costs are incurred in Euros and New Israeli Shekels ("NIS"), however, the selling prices are linked to the Company's price list which is determined in dollars, the budget is managed in dollars, financing activities including loans and cash investments, are made in U.S. dollars and the Company's management believes that the dollar is the primary currency of the economic environment in which the Company and each of its subsidiaries operate.
+Since 2015, most of the Company's expenses were denominated in United States dollars ("dollars") and the remaining expenses were denominated in New Israeli Shekel ("NIS") and Euros.
+Until 2018 most of the Company's revenues were denominated in U.S. dollars and the remainder of our revenues was denominated in euros and British pound whereas in the last two years our Euro revenues are higher than the ones in dollars. however, the selling prices are linked to the Company's price list which is determined in dollars, the budget is managed in dollars, financing activities including loans and cash investments, are made in U.S. dollars and the Company's management believes that the dollar is the primary currency of the economic environment in which the Company and each of its subsidiaries operate.
 Thus, the dollar is the Company's and its subsidiaries' functional and reporting currency.